Center for Fine and Performing Arts

 John C. Pace Library

-The UWF John C. Pace Library serves students at its main campus in Pensacola and its branch campus in Fort Walton Beach.
-Housing more than 628,000 volumes, 1 million microforms, 3,000 serial subscriptions and nearly 2,000 online journal subscriptions, the library is also designated as a regional depository for publications of the United States government and the state of Florida.
-The library features a Starbuck’s, and wireless Internet service is available to anywhere within the facility.
-For more information, visit the Library Web site.
+The UWF Libraries serves students at the John C. Pace Library and Professional Studies Library on the main campus in Pensacola and at the Emerald Coast Library in Fort Walton Beach.
+Housing more than 820,000 volumes, 1.7 million microforms, and over 4,400 online and print journal subscriptions, the library is also designated as a regional depository for publications of the United States government and the state of Florida.
+The library features the SkyLab, Great Good Place, West Florida History Center, and a Starbucks, and wireless Internet service is available to anywhere within the facility.
+For more information, visit the Library Website.

-A central gathering place for the campus community, the University Commons, Building 22, houses the UWF Bookstore, Post Office, Cyber Lounge, Nautilus Market, UWF's all-you-care-to-eat and meal plan dining facility, Argo Galley, Quizno's Subs and Mamma Leone's.
+A central gathering place for the campus community, the University Commons, Building 22, houses the UWF Bookstore, Post Office, Cyber Lounge, Nautilus Market, UWF's all-you-care-to-eat and meal plan dining facility, Argo Galley, Quizno's Subs and Chick-N-Grill.
 The Commons also houses special events facilities and services, which are not only available to students, faculty and staff, but also to local community businesses and residents.
-For more information, visit the University Commons Web site.
+For more information, visit the University Commons Website.

 The School of Science and Engineering (SSE) building opened its doors to UWF students, faculty and staff in 2010.
 The 100,000-square-foot, four-story building brings computer science, electrical and computer engineering, math and physics programs together to provide an inter-disciplinary approach to learning in a state-of-the-art facility.
 Among the building's features are classrooms designed for a global, technological society, prototype robot fabrication and testing laboratories, a 3-D virtual reality simulator–lovingly referred to as the "holodeck"–and a glass-walled atrium that literally puts science on public view.